softwaresaved/international-survey/analysis/introduction.md

 * [United States of America](https://github.com/softwaresaved/international-survey/blob/master/analysis/results_us_2017_narrative.ipynb)
 * [South Africa](https://github.com/softwaresaved/international-survey/blob/master/analysis/results_zaf_2017_narrative.ipynba)

-Another repository also contains extra analysis and will contain more in the near future: [extra analysis](https://github.com/softwaresaved/survey_additional_analysis)
+This is another repository that contains extra analysis and will contain more in the near future: [extra analysis](https://github.com/softwaresaved/survey_additional_analysis)

-If you want to participate to the 2018 version, we are creating the next survey and hope to run it in July.
-To participate, all information are available [here]()
+We are currently working on creating the survey for 2018 and hope to run it in July.
+To participate, read all information available at [here]()